40 Best Female Singers of the 70s: Notable Women in Music

 3. Stevie Nicks

-Stevie Nicks, the frontwoman of Fleetwood Mac, continued to weave her magic throughout the decade.
-As one of the best female singers of the 70s, she not only fronted one of the most successful rock bands but also embarked on a remarkable solo albums career, showcasing her versatility and writing style.
-Her stage presence was undeniable.
+The head of Fleetwood Mac Stevie Nicks was still spinning her magic throughout the decade.
+Being amongst the most successful female singers of 70s, she did not only head one of the most successful rock bands, she also made an incredible career of solo albums that proved her versatility and style of writing.
+Her stage presence was simply unquestioned.

 4. Karen Carpenter